Chapter 32: Realization – 159 AK, Early Winter

 “We shall… and I shall enjoy watching you relive the moments when everything went wrong from now until eternity.
 When Freislicht falls, you fall with it.
 I look forward to debasing you in ways that will make my pawn’s efforts look like a child plucking petals from a flower.”

 “We shall see,” Owakar repeated again, keeping his face downcast.
-The Warrior had not seen what else was occurring so perhaps, just perhaps, there was still hope.
+The Warrior had not seen what else occurred so perhaps, just perhaps, there was still hope.

 Lorness Castle – Gaelib’s Playroom

-As usual, Gaelib straddled him, grabbed his neck, and told him everything he was going to do, over and over again, every day until he died.
+As usual, Gaelib straddled him, grabbed his neck, and related everything he would do, over and over again, every day until he died.

 Even now, with me as his prisoner, Gaelib is afraid of me.